Floorp-Projects/Floorp/mobile/android/docs/geckoview/consumer/docs/web-extensions.md

 session.getWebExtensionController()
     .setMessageDelegate(extension, messageDelegate, "browser");
 ```

+Note: the `"browser"` parameter in the code above determines what native app id
+the extension can use to send native messages.

 Note: extension can only send messages from content scripts if explicitly
 authorized by the app by adding `nativeMessagingFromContent` in the